cap-js/mcp-server/README.md

 npm i -g cap-js/mcp-server
 ```

+This will provide the command `cds-mcp` to start the CAP MCP server.

 ## Usage

 Configure your MCP client (Cline, Codex, opencode, etc.) to use the server with command `cds-mcp`.